crossterm-rs/crossterm/README.md

 ## Features crossterm 0.2

-- Implementing 256 colors for terminals that support those colors for unix.
+- 256 color support.
-- Text Attributes like: bold, italic, underscore and crossed word ect for unix.
+- Text Attributes like: bold, italic, underscore and crossed word ect.
-- Allow user to input an custom ANSI color code to set the fore- backgound for unix.
+- Custom ANSI color code input to set fore- and background color for unix.
-- Storing the current cursor position and resetting to that sored cursor position.
+- Storing the current cursor position and resetting to that stored cursor position later.
 - Resizing the terminal.

 ## Tested terminals